 4.3 The purpose of the medical advice will be to ascertain the expected date, if any, of a return to work and whether the employee will be fit to resume their normal duties or alternative lighter duties on that date.

 4.4 The Line Manager or Head of School /Department or nominee will, in conjunction with the medical evidence provided, give consideration to the impact of the absence upon the work area; consideration will be given in particular to:

 - the reason for the absence and the likelihood of return;

 - the impact on the workload of other employees;

 - whether the employee can be temporarily replaced or the work absorbed into another area;

-- the extent to which the School/Directorate’s activities are being affected by the absence;
+- the extent to which the School/Department’s activities are being affected by the absence;

 - whether any action is required at this stage.